-2.4.3.
-Submission of Possibly Unifiable Ideographs

-- a.
-Preparation of Comments: Member bodies should prepare comments and feedback quoting the assigned serial numbers of the ideographs in question.
+- 2.4.3.
+Submission of Possibly Unifiable Ideographs - a.
+Preparation of Comments: Member bodiesReviewers should prepare comments and feedback quoting the assigned serial numbers of the ideographs in question.
 The guidelines on comments are described in Section 4 of this document.
 Comment files should be tabulated in CSV text format, Microsoft Excel, or Word file format.
 All comment files must have pre-assigned IRG document numbers. - b.
 Additional Evidence and Arguments: For each proposed ideograph in the D-set that has been questioned for possible unification, the submitter should prepare arguments with further evidence of its use and documentary proof (for example, from dictionaries, legal documents or other publications) showing that it is not unifiable with any standardized ideograph or ideograph proposed in the same or another working draft.
-When submitters disagree with a suggested unification, it is insufficient to simply point out that there is no unifiable component variation (UCV) examples.
-The UCV list and the other documents in Its the same IWDS are working documents subject to ongoing update as the result of IRG Working Set reviews.
+When submitters disagree with a suggested unification, it is insufficient to simply point out that there is no unifiable component variations (UCV) examples.
+The UCV list and other documents in the same IWDS are working documents subject to ongoing update as a result of IRG Working Set reviews.
 In other words, "No case in UCV list" is no longer a sufficient reason for dis-unification.
 The IRG requests submitters to also provide unification and dis-unification examples from published versions of the standard as well as those accepted for publication.
-The supplied-additional information will helps

-- the IRG to determine whether the ideographs in question should be disunified or unified (which may result in additional UCVs or other related documents). - c.
-Submission Deadline: Each member body should send feedback comments at least two months before the next IRG meeting.
+The additional information will help the IRG to determine whether the ideographs in question should be dis-unified or unified (which may result in additional UCVs or other related documents). - c.
+Submission Deadline: Each member bodyreviewer should seresubmit feedback comments at least two months before the next IRG meeting.
 The IRG chief editor and technical editor will consolidate them and register the results as IRG documents one month before the next IRG meeting. - d.
 Written Responses from Submitters: Submitters should examine the consolidated comments on their respective characters and send the IRG chief editor and technical editor a written document containing their responses to the comments together with additional evidence at least one week before the next IRG meeting. - e.
-Rejection: Questioned ideographs with no counter arguments in support of dis-unification supplied to the IRG meeting will be automatically marked as unified. - f.
-Revised font: In case of a glyph mismatched to evidence or mismatched to normalization for consistency, the submitter needs to provide a revised font to IRG for review.
+Rejection: Questioned ideographs with no counter arguments in support of dis-unification supplied to the IRG meeting will either be moved to D-set or withdrawnautomatically marked as unified. - f.
+Revised font: In case of a glyph mismatched to evidence or mismatched to normalization for consistency, the submitter needs to provide a revised font to Ine_IRG for review for acceptance/rejection.-